To help you feel at ease when you visit, here are some answers to questions you may have…

 How’s the service structured?

 We begin with some worship songs, and possibly a special music presentation.
 We have a few announcements, then a sermon which lasts 25-30 minutes.
-We often end the service with a celebratory song followed by a time of giving.
+We often end the service with a celebratory song.
 Realize however, that this is a basic order and we change it up from time to time.

 As a guest, will I have to stand up in front of everyone?